Croatia family holidays – WHERE TO GO IN CROATIA WITH KIDS IN 2026

 Kids are often the stars of the show during various cultural events and holidays, such as Children's Day on June 1st and Carnival, which centres on a masked parade for children.

-On summer nights in neighbourhoods like Old Town in Dubrovnik, it is common to see children playing soccer on the piazza while their parents sit at the cafes nearby, confident that their children are safe under the collective gaze of neighbours and extended family.
+On summer nights in Croatian villages and towns, it is common to see children playing soccer on the piazza while their parents sit at the cafes nearby, confident that their children are safe under the collective gaze of neighbours and extended family.

 Children as a collective blessing